Top 5 Fashion Logos – The Best Clothing Brand Design

 Again, using the brand’s full name, in a black serif font, is enough to bring out the fashionable side of the brand.

-Miu took a slight step backwards from other fashion logos and produced something quite original, which is perfect for a creative industry like fashion.
+Miu took a slight step backward from other fashion logos and produced something quite original, which is perfect for a creative industry like fashion.
 Like other logos, they opted for a logo with their name, in black color.
 But the similarities end there.

 First, Miu chose a sans serif font, which instantly produced a brand with a more accessible and appealing image than other more exclusive brands.
 However, the genius of this logo lies in its curves: indeed, the human eye will naturally follow the lines, and the curves create a playful and relaxed image as straight lines and right or sharp angles.